 Triathlon bike versus road bike

 With great affordability comes great responsibility.
 Entry-level tri bikes have a duty to the sport to help aspiring triathletes progress.
-Like your first bike as a child, you have to enjoy riding your first proper tri machine so that it doesn’t put you off.
+Like your first bike as a child, you have to enjoy riding your first proper triathlon bike so that it doesn’t put you off.
 Even more than that, while you develop as an athlete, your first tri bike has to be able to grow with you, which is to say, it has to be worthy of upgrading.
 In practice, that means the manufacturer’s focus must be on the frame and the cost saving should come from the parts that are either easily changed or which have little overall effect on your speed, such as the tyres and bar extensions, respectively.

 They say it’s tough at the top but it can be even harder at the bottom.
 For around a quarter of the price of